kappter/heptavis/README.markdown

 - A tool for artists, mystics, educators, and theorists.

 ## 📌 To-Do / Ideas
-- Add sound feedback for musical notes (e.g., play frequencies on hover).
+- Add frequency duration control for playback.
 - Enable angle snapping for precise rotation increments.
-- Integrate a time-of-day indicator synced with planetary times (e.g., 12:18 PM MDT, Thursday, July 31, 2025, aligns with Throat/Jupiter).
+- Add a time-of-day overlay synced with planetary times.
-- Add exercise overlays or a guided meditation mode.
 - Support PNG or animated GIF export.

 ## 📄 License